- Biaxial and multi-axial geogrids provide stabilization and filtration.

 There are no results that match your search.
 Please try another search or Contact Us with further questions.

-How Do Geogrids Work?
+How Do Geogrids Function?

 Geogrids have openings, called apertures, which allow aggregate to strike through and provide confinement and interlock.